 Man arrested following two convenience store robberies in San Benito

-A man was arrested for allegedly robbing two businesses in one night in San Benito, according to the Cameron County Sheriff's Office.
+A man was arrested after robbing two San Benito convenience stores in one night, according to the Cameron County Sheriff's Office.

+Julian Ulises Reyes Pena was arrested on two counts of robbery in connection with the investigation, according to a news release.

 Deputies learned at around 9 p.m., an unknown male approached the clerk and demanded all the money from the register, or he would shoot, according to the sheriff's office.